paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-101-nanotechnology-research-and-development.md

 (3) oversee interagency coordination of the Program, including with the activities of the Defense Nanotechnology Research and Development Program established under section 246 of the Bob Stump National Defense Authorization Act for Fiscal Year 2003 (Public Law 107–314) and the National Institutes of Health;

-(4) develop, within 12 months after December 3, 2003, and update every 3 years thereafter, a strategic plan to guide the activities described under subsection (b), meet the goals, priorities, and anticipated outcomes of the participating agencies, and describe—
+(4) develop, not later than 5 years after the date of the release of the most-recent strategic plan, and update every 5 years thereafter, a strategic plan to guide the activities described under subsection (b) that describes—

+  (A) the near-term and long-term objectives for the Program;

+  (B) the anticipated schedule for achieving the near-term objectives; and 11 So in original.
+The word “and” probably should not appear.

+  (C) the metrics that will be used to assess progress toward the near-term and long-term objectives;

-  (A) how the Program will move results out of the laboratory and into application for the benefit of society;
+  (D) how the Program will move results out of the laboratory and into application for the benefit of society;

-  (B) the Program’s support for long-term funding for interdisciplinary research and development in nanotechnology; and
+  (E) the Program’s support for long-term funding for interdisciplinary research and development in nanotechnology; and

-  (C) the allocation of funding for interagency nanotechnology projects;
+  (F) the allocation of funding for interagency nanotechnology projects;

 (5) propose a coordinated interagency budget for the Program to the Office of Management and Budget to ensure the maintenance of a balanced nanotechnology research portfolio and an appropriate level of research effort;